libremfg/rhize-docs/content/how-to/bpmn/trigger-workflows.md

 {{% reusable/bpmn-triggers %}}

 ## Start a workflow from an API

+No matter the start event, **all workflows can be triggered by an API call**.
-When a workflow has the default start event, trigger it through an API call.
+However, if the workflow uses the default blank start event, you must trigger it through API call.
 For example, an API trigger may originate from a custom frontend application or a developer's local machine.

+The Rhize API has two mutations to start workflows.
-Each call must specify the workflow ID as an [argument in the request body]({{< relref "/how-to/gql/call-the-graphql-api/#request-body" >}}).
+Both must specify the workflow ID as an [argument in the request body]({{< relref "/how-to/gql/call-the-graphql-api/#request-body" >}}).
+Each run for a workflow returns a unique `ID` that you can use for debugging.

 ### Synchronous and asynchronous API triggers